Why Do We Sleep with Our Eyes Closed?

 Keep your eyes open but relax every other muscle in your body.
 Begin with your feet and toes, and slowly work your way up to your head and neck.

 Focus on your breath.
-Take deep and measured inhales in and out of your nose.
-Try counting to give at one-second intervals to get the full effect of deep breathing.
-You’ll begin to relax without the need to close your eyes.
+Take deep and measured breaths in and out of your nose.
+Give at least one-second intervals to get the full effect.

-Fix your gaze at one spot in the room or in the distance if you’re outdoors.
-It should be still.
-That way you can focus your stare without having to constantly follow it around to keep it in your field of vision.
-Avoid choosing something bright like the sun or a light because that will affect your ability to concentrate.
+Fix your gaze on a single spot in the room or the distance if you’re outdoors.
+Make sure the spot remains still so you can focus your stare.
+Avoid choosing something bright because that could affect your ability to concentrate.

 Let Your Thoughts Wander

 The overall goal is to clear your mind.
 So, first, allow yourself to daydream about something pleasant, like an upcoming or past vacation.
 Then, gradually begin to think of nothing, and eventually, you may fall asleep without anyone knowing!

 If you don’t have time to master the art of sleeping without closing your eyes, you could try to take a regular nap in public and avoid detection.

 First, find a discreet place to nap, such as an office, car, closet, or bathroom.
 If you can’t escape to a private area, sit in the back of a populated room.